nnrogers515/CS598-DL4H-Final-Project/README.md

 1. Data Pre-Processing Code can be found in `DataPrep.py`
 2. Training and Evaluation Code are found in either `CONTENT.py` or `CONTENT_FixedBatch.py`
-3. The Pretrained model will be stored in the `model/` folder in this repository
+3. The Pretrained model will be stored in the `model/` folder in this repository (WIP)

 ## Results Table